 9. In general, how much hydrogen is produced in the United States every year?

 Hydrogen is a standard industrial chemical commodity today.
 In the United States, approximately 10 million metric tons of hydrogen are produced every year, most of which is used for petroleum recovery and refining purposes as well as fertilizer (ammonia) production.

 10. Which state has the most hydrogen fueling stations?

-There are more than 40 public hydrogen fueling stations up and running in California with plans in place for a total of 200 by 2023.
-Stations are also available in the Northeast, Hawaii, and South Carolina.
+There are more than 45 public hydrogen fueling stations up and running in California, with plans in place for more than 175 stations by 2026.
 Use EERE's Alternative Fueling Station Locator to find stations in the United States and Canada.

 11. How much of the known universe mass is made up of hydrogen?